vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 miles).
 The constraining factor was a mix of nasal congestion and systemwide fatigue, but the nasal congestion wasn't as bad as yesterday; I was able to hold till I got back home to blow my nose.

+## 2025-06-21: jogging at threshold distance and resumption of weight-lifting

+On Saturday 2025-06-21, I went jogging again.
+This time, my jogging distance returned to being just at the threshold of 1.67 miles.
+I did not experience nasal congestion though I still felt a little deconditioned relative to my norm.

+After getting home, I resumed weight-lifting.
+I did all the usual categories of weight-lifting, with almost the usual number of repetitions.
+The push-ups, that were at the end, suffered the most, and I ended up only doing 10 repetitions of those.